Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 The job posting sites are not just for posting and closing the job vacancies.
 It is a one stop shop where you can track the progress of your application.

 Once a job seeker has applied for the job, he or she can track the status via the job portal.

 Similarly, the job providers on the portal can also keep their applicants up-to-date with the current status without the hassle of calling them or receiving their regular calls.

 This process of tracking has helped both the sides – job seekers as well as job providers, to remain updated on the status without the need to send hundreds of follow up emails.

 As a hiring person, you can proactively search on the candidate list based on the requirements that would be coming to your desk in the future.

 This way you would have a list of candidates that could be contacted on the word GO, giving you a higher probability to close the vacancy faster.

 There is no need to post a job to go through the database.
 You can save the candidate profile and create your database.

 Everything in the world comes with pros and cons.
 So, before we go ahead with the job postings based on the advantages that are listed above it is also important to understand the cons that come with this process.

 You need to know the system in and out before you decide to take the plunge.
-Your decisions need to be backed with the negative as well as positive aspects to know what you are going into.
+Your decisions need to back with the negative as well as positive aspects to know what you are going into.